sassoftware/sas-container-recipes/addons/access-odbc/README.md

 # Overview

-The content in this directory provides a simple way to smoke test the SAS/ACCESS to ODBC orderable.
+The content in this directory provides a simple way for smoke testing SAS/ACCESS Interface to ODBC.

 # File list

 * odbc_cas.settings:
-    * The contents of this file contain environment variables needed to ensure ODBC code is executed properly.
+    * This file contains environment variables that are required so that ODBC code is executed properly.
 * odbc_sasserver.sh:
-    * The contents of this file contain environment variables needed to ensure ODBC code is executed properly.
+    * This file contains environment variables that are required so that ODBC code is executed properly.
 * acodbc.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising SAS Foundation and that the SAS/ACCESS interface to ODBC is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table and uses SAS Foundation to confirm that  SAS/ACCESS Interface to ODBC is configured correctly.
 * dcodbc.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising Cloud Analytics Services and validating that the Data Connector to ODBC is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table and uses SAS Cloud Analytic Services to validate that the SAS Data Connector to ODBC is configured correctly.

 # How to Use

 ## SAS Studio

-* Log into SAS Studio __http://\<hostname of Docker host\>:8081__
+1. Log on to SAS Studio: http://_host-name-where-docker-is-running_:8081
-* Paste the code from either _acodbc.sas_ or _dcodbc.sas_ into the code window.
+2. Paste the code from either acodbc.sas or dcodbc.sas into the code window.
-* Edit the 'FIXME' text in _acodbc.sas_ and _dcodbc.sas_ with the correct values for the environment.
+3. Edit the 'FIXME' text in acodbc.sas and dcodbc.sas with the correct values for the environment.
-* Run code
+4. Run the code.

-* There should be no errors and should get something like the following as a log
+Here is an example of a log with no errors:

 ```
 # Here is the log for acodbc.sas